Heading to NYC? Don’t miss a trip up to the Statue of Liberty Crown for incredible views, the Liberty Crown tour and see the original torch.

 - Wear comfortable shoes – if you wish to climb to the crown, wear comfortable clothes and loose clothing.
 The walk is just over 200 steps and it is a strenuous climb, so wear your trainers for this trip.

 - Week visit – Visit during the week for a quieter trip.
-The crown and museum is fairly small, so the fewer the people, the better.
+The crown and museum are fairly small, so the fewer the people, the better.

 - Keep your water bottle – The inside of the Statue of Liberty is not climate controlled.
 That means you will want to keep hold of your water bottle (especially during the warmer months) and you may want to keep on a coat during the winter.